by Texas Homesteader ~

 When the turkey is cooked to a delicious 165-degree golden brown I remove it from the oven.
 It’s important to allow the bird to rest for 15 to 20 minutes BEFORE carving.
 This step helps keep those juices inside the turkey meat where they belong.

-After the turkey has rested I’ll take out a large broiling pan and line it with foil.
-I carve the turkey and layer the meat attractively on the foil.
+After the turkey has rested I’ll take out a large metal broiling pan and line it with foil.
+I carve the turkey and layer the meat attractively on top of the foil.

-When all the meat is carved & layered I seal the meat tightly in more foil and place the entire pan in the freezer.
+When all the meat is carved & layered I top it with more foil & seal the meat tightly.
+When it’s all sealed up I place the entire pan in the freezer.

 Of course I keep the turkey bones and simmer them into healthy homemade turkey broth so nothing on this bird is wasted.

 But again, that’s all done BEFORE the holiday!
-No more cramming a turkey carcass in an already-crammed fridge.
+No more cramming a turkey carcass in an already-crammed fridge of leftovers.

 Thawing Cooked Turkey